nunet/device-management-service/cmd/README.md

 nunet gpu capacity
 ```

-The gpu capacity command has two flags:
+The gpu capacity command has three flags:

 1. `cuda-tensor`: check the availability of CUDA and Tensor Cores